 - 'Supermarket giants doomed' …no, just history repeating

 - Why 'winter is coming' for overvalued growth stocks

 There’s a tendency to focus on the headline-grabbing endeavours of Tesla when we think about electric vehicles.
 Little attention, however, is paid to the companies that provide the technology building blocks under the bonnet – companies often found in Europe.

 Europe’s semiconductor industry has vital intellectual property required by auto manufacturers globally to produce electric cars.
 As an example, Infineon is the world’s largest manufacturer of power semiconductors, a component required to manage the huge voltages that will be going through the electric cars that we (or a robot) will be driving in the future.

-With an estimated 5 per cent of vehicles produced globally expected to be electric by 2020, according to IHS Markit (January 2016), such a business is set to play an increasingly important role in automotive supply chains around the world.
+With an estimated 5% of vehicles produced globally expected to be electric by 2020, according to IHS Markit (January 2016), such a business is set to play an increasingly important role in automotive supply chains around the world.

-European tech stocks are worth just 8 per cent of US rivals
+European tech stocks are worth just 8% of US rivals

-To date, Europe has not produced tech giants on the scale of the US; the market value of the entire European tech sector amounts to just 8 per cent of our US cousins, according to MSCI data.
+To date, Europe has not produced tech giants on the scale of the US; the market value of the entire European tech sector amounts to just 8% of our US cousins, according to MSCI data.

 However, the adage that past performance is not a guide to the future is particularly relevant in the technology sector.
 Emerging technologies can revolutionise the way a business makes money, leaving today’s winners as tomorrow’s losers.
 The European tech sector should therefore not be ignored.

 Sectors, securities, countries and regions mentioned are for illustrative purposes only and not a recommendation to buy or sell.